kipmyk/WP-CLI-Commands/README.md

 # WP CLI Commands

 This is a list of the WP CLI commands.
-As I test it out, I am updateing the lists here.
+As I test it out, I am updating the lists here.

 # WP Core <command>